In any other environment, I might take one look at the thinly-sliced gray chunks of boiled buffalo tongue on the plate and politely decline.

 So of course I’m going to dig in.
 I munch on a few small pieces.
 The tongue is a little chewy, with a mild flavor.
 It’s not a texture I’m used to, but it’s not off-putting.
-I imagine it would grow on me if I ate it frequently.
+I imagine it could grow on me if I ate it frequently.

-Alger Swingley, whose Blackfeet Outfitters company set up this cultural tour (disclaimer: I attended for free as a guest of Glacier Country Tourism), explains that buffalo tongue has always been considered a delicacy.
+Alger Swingley, whose Blackfeet Outfitters company set up this cultural tour (disclaimer: I attended as a guest of Glacier Country Tourism), explains that buffalo tongue has always been considered a delicacy.
 The best way to eat it, he notes, is with a side of mustard and onions.
 He devours his serving, while I continue nibbling at mine, washing it down with mint tea.

 The buffalo tongue is part of a beautiful lunch spread prepared by Mary Ellen, and I’m honored to be part of it with a few other visitors and a handful of locals from the Blackfeet reservation hosting us.
 More familiar items on the menu for today include potatoes, corn, buffalo and wild rice soup, and a cake with chokecherry sauce.

 Food is a great way to experience a culture, and there’s something extra special when members of that culture are the ones preparing the cuisine.
 As immersive cultural experiences go, it doesn’t get much better than this.